 5 Reasons Why Your Cat Is Sleeping In The Litter Box

 Would you sleep in your bathroom?
 Quite likely, the answer would be “not under normal circumstances”.
 Your cat is the same way.
-If your cat is sleeping in her litter box, the circumstances are clearly not normal.
+If your cat is sleeping in the litter box, the circumstances are clearly not normal.
 Cats can be near obsessive about their cleanliness, so if Kitty is napping in the litter box, something is very wrong.